 Electromagnetic wave propagation as mechanical waves and transverse waves

 This presentation of photons as transverse mechanical waves is a mere simplification of what happens in reality.
-It seems that in the case of propagation of electromagnetic waves, the torsion of a filament in the global aether, will necessarily affect the adjacent filaments.
-So one can talk about three-dimensional wave groups and wave fronts but still not know what a photon is.
+It seems that in the case of propagation of electromagnetic waves, the torsion of a filament in the global aether will necessarily affect the adjacent filaments.
+So, one can talk about three-dimensional waves, but still not knowing what a photon is.

-As a result, the beam or bar will represent the wave sequence or the collection of filaments affected in the reticular structure of matter, global aether, by the advance of the electromagnetic wave front.
+As a result, the beam or bar will represent the wave sequence or the collection of filaments affected in the reticular structure of matter, global aether, by the advance of the electromagnetic wave.

 From the perspective of the central axis of the transverse mechanical wave, the amplitude of the electromagnetic wave will depend on the elastocytes needed to reflect the total energy of the wave, bearing in mind that each elastocyte represents a minimum unit of energy or quanta.

 Wikipedia also states that the study of electromagnetic polarization only concerns the electric fields of the aforementioned transverse waves by convention, since the magnetic field is perpendicular and proportional to the electric field.
-I still have not been able to make out the difference between an electric field and a magnetic field in a photon.
-I suppose it would be a conventional difference because of historic reasons, and because it is useful to separate the two spatial components.
-Maybe it has something to do with the differences due to the direction of propagation of the electromagnetic waves, with respect to the tension of the longitudinal curvature of global aether and the resulting difference in torsion potential.
+We still have not been able to make out the difference between an electric field and a magnetic field in a photon.
+We suppose it would be a conventional difference because of historical reasons, and because it is useful to separate the two spatial components.
+Maybe it has something to do with the differences due to the direction of propagation of the electromagnetic waves, concerning the tension of the longitudinal curvature of global aether and the resulting difference in torsion potential.

 The figure on the propagation of the magnetic and electric fields shows the classical virtual division of the electromagnetic wave propagation.
-This representation of two planes of the front of a three-dimensional transverse and mechanical wave corresponds to the lines defining the area of global aether affected in each instant.
+This representation of two planes of a three-dimensional transverse and mechanical wave corresponds to the lines defining the area of global aether affected in each instant.